namnh663/namnh663.github.io/docs/knowledge/glossary.md

 # S

 **Software Development Life Cycle (SDLC)**: A systematic and structured process for planning, creating, testing, deploying, and maintaining software applications or systems.
-It provides a framework that guides software development teams and stakeholders through the various phases and activities involved in building software.
-The primary goal of SDLC is to ensure that software projects are completed on time, within budget, and with high quality.

 **Software testing**: A critical phase in the SDLC aimed at identifying defects, ensuring that the software meets its requirements, and delivering a reliable and high-quality product to users.

+**System testing** A type of software testing that focuses on evaluating the entire software system as a whole.

 # T